fluiddyn/fluiddyn/doc/get_good_Python_env.rst

   # to use clang to compile C++ files produced by Pythran
   conda install clangdev

-  # if can be better to install mpi4py from source rather than with conda to
+  # it can be better to install mpi4py from source rather than with conda to
   # use the native mpi library
   pip install mpi4py